lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 ### Assemble your third pair

-Follow the same process as above, except your thirs pair will use the **shortest nickel strip** (35mm) to connect the positive sides of the pair.
+Follow the same process as above for the first pair, except this pair will use the **shortest nickel strip** (35mm) to connect the positive sides of the pair.

 ### Assemble your fourth pair (rightmost)

-Follow the same process as above, except your fourth pair will use have a plastic piece as well.
+Follow the same process as above for the second pair, except your fourth pair will use a plastic piece as well.

 ### Assemble your second set (rightmost)